-The New Hulu, Spotify Bundle Is A Great Deal If You Don’t Mind Commericals
+#Hulu And #Spotify Are Offering A New Bundle That Is A Great Deal For Some

 “In fact really this deal seems to be Hulu’s way of luring Spotify’s nearly 71 million active subscribers onto its cord-cutting service.
 By comparison, Hulu has just 17 million subscribers.
 If even a fraction of Spotify’s user-base took advantage of the deal, Hulu’s subscription numbers could dramatically improve.”

-Spotify users interested in the Spotify, Hulu bundle can go to the bundle page on Spotify.
+Spotify users interested in the Spotify-Hulu bundle can go to the bundle page on Spotify.

 Spotify and Hulu join forces for $13 subscription bundle – CNET https://t.co/DoAvUfQAfB